-We’ve talked about what causes UTIs.
-We also know that recurrent UTIs can be attributed to a persistent bladder infection that is not properly eradicated by treatment, and returns to a level that causes symptoms.
+We’ve talked elsewhere about what causes UTIs.
+And above, we explained that recurrent UTIs can be attributed to a persistent bladder infection that is not properly eradicated by treatment.

-This underlying bladder infection can last for years in the form of a chronic urinary tract infection.
-For many females, this cycle of acute and symptom-free periods is never broken, and some move on to be diagnosed with the conditions mentioned above, such as Interstitial Cystitis (IC), or Painful Bladder Syndrome (PBS).
+A persistent bladder infection can last for years in the form of a chronic urinary tract infection.
+For many females, the cycle of acute and symptom-free periods is never broken, and some move on to be diagnosed with the conditions mentioned above, such as Interstitial Cystitis (IC), or Painful Bladder Syndrome (PBS).
+More on that later.

-Why has it been so difficult to detect these infections?
+Why has it been so difficult to detect and treat these infections?

 There is a culprit here, so let’s take a closer look.
-Behind the misdiagnosis of hundreds of thousands (potentially millions) of people, are embedded chronic urinary tract infections called biofilms.
+Behind the misdiagnosis of hundreds of thousands (potentially millions) of people, are embedded chronic urinary tract infections that involve biofilms.

 In the case of a chronic urinary tract infection, a biofilm is a community of bacterial cells that stick together and adhere to the bladder wall.
 These cells then produce a protective slime that shields the bacterial community from antibiotics and the natural defences of the body.

 This goopy shield makes diagnosis and treatment very difficult.
-And while the bacteria are contained within their shield, the body is less likely to mount a response to their presence.
+And while the bacteria are contained within their shield, the body is less likely to mount an effective response to their presence.

-When bacteria are periodically released or escape from the biofilm, the body recognises a threat and an inflammatory response is triggered, heightening symptoms of a UTI.
+When bacteria are periodically released or escape from the biofilm, the body recognizes a threat.
+This triggers an inflammatory response, heightening symptoms of a UTI.
 This can be experienced as a cycle of acute symptoms, followed by periods of fewer or no symptoms.